Need Clarity & a way forward?Do you have:

 Want a 100% free course to boost your academic skills?

-With a carefully planned revision strategy you will refine your paper, minimise resubmissions, and move forward, with confidence, toward publication.
+With a targeted revision strategy you will refine the problematic parts of your paper, minimise resubmissions, and move forward toward publication.

 Delaying your paper publication can stall your career.
 If you’re stuck—whether with feedback, revisions, writing clarity, or style—a strategic revision plan will change how you think about progress.

-Check out the form if you want to avoid high-risk revision mistakes while you retain full ownership of the writing.
+Check out the FORM if you’re looking to avoid high-risk revision mistakes while you retain ownership of the writing.

 I have a few available timeslots if you wish to request a (video) call.
 Please note that a call can be confirmed only if you have already submitted the form above.